Contact the Pensacola State College Allied Health Department for assistance in planning your program of study.

 - Surgical Technology | Graduate Outcomes

-- Master Clinical Rotation Schedule
+- Master Schedules of Clinical Rotations

 The Surgical Technology program prepares the student to perform as a member of the surgical team who works closely with surgeons, anesthesiologist, registered nurses and other surgical personnel in delivering patient care and assuming appropriate responsibilities before, during and after surgery.

 Special Admission Requirements

 Admission is limited by accreditation requirements, student/faculty ratio and availability of clinical resources.
 Students seeking admission to the program must complete application to both the College and the program.
 All application requirements must be completed before students will be considered for admission to the Surgical Technology program.
 Admission is based on first qualified, first accepted.